Counselling - In Clinic

 Your Initial Therapy Session

 At your first appointment, we will focus on creating a comfortable and safe space for you to share and talk about what has brought you to therapy.
 First sessions can move slowly, as we build trust and begin our therapeutic relationship together.
-I will support you if you are not sure where to start or what to talk about – this is common in therapy.
+We will support you if you are not sure where to start or what to talk about – this is common in therapy.
 We will begin to get a sense of what therapy will look like for you as we move through the session.
 Ideally, you will leave the first session with either increased clarity about what you have been feeling or with a specific strategy to practice in your daily life. |

-Your On-going Therapy Work
+Your On-Going Therapy Work

 Therapy work is highly individual.
 Sessions tend to unfold naturally, as we move toward your goals/needs.
 Some things we may work on include: connecting to and naming emotions, processing emotions in healthy ways, building trust with yourself, learning how to create boundaries or navigate certain relationships in your life, learning how to feel greater intimacy in your relationships, understanding the impact of different experiences you’ve had, identifying the role of anxiety and/or depression in your life, understanding and feeling grief or anger, supporting you to feel more understanding (and thus more control) of your mind and body.

-My approach is relationship-focused, gentle, and creative.
-I use evidence-based modalities to help us in the work:
+Evidence-based modalities to help us in the work:

 Therapy work is highly individual.
 Sessions tend to unfold naturally, as we move toward your goals/needs.
 Some things we may work on include: connecting to and naming emotions, processing emotions in healthy ways, building trust with yourself, learning how to create boundaries or navigate certain relationships in your life, learning how to feel greater intimacy in your relationships, understanding the impact of different experiences you’ve had, identifying the role of anxiety and/or depression in your life, understanding and feeling grief or anger, supporting you to feel more understanding (and thus more control) of your mind and body.

-My approach is relationship-focused, gentle, and creative.
-I use evidence-based modalities to help us in the work:
+Evidence-based modalities to help us in the work:

 - Emotion-Focused Therapy